 By Ellen Rome, M.D., MPH, and Humberto Choi, M.D., Cleveland Clinic

 E-cigarettes and vaping are relatively new, but many have thought of them as a harmless alternative to smoking.
 But now, reports of serious respiratory illnesses likely tied to vaping are popping up across the country, including young patients being put on mechanical ventilators to breathe.
-The CDC is reporting more than 200 possible cases across 25 states, including Ohio.
-There’s even been one death reported, potentially linked to vaping.
+The CDC is reporting hundreds of possible cases nationwide, including in Ohio.
+There have even been several deaths reported, potentially linked to vaping.
 Unfortunately, we have seen similar cases here at Cleveland Clinic.

 As these illnesses come into focus, physicians are quickly trying to learn more, as still little is known of the long-term effects of vaping.
 Along with these serious cases, anecdotal evidence reveals some of their impact mirrors that of traditional cigarettes.
 Recently, a young woman came to us at Cleveland Clinic reporting breathing difficulties.
 A CT scan showed inflammation in both lungs, but no signs of cancer or other sicknesses that typically cause this kind of inflammation.
 Only when the woman – in her twenties – explained that she had just started vaping two months ago did doctors ascertain the source of her problem.

 In addition, the youngest group of vapers today have brains that are still developing incredibly critical functions such as self-control, emotional maturation, and reward processing.
 Strong data suggests that nicotine exposure during teen years disrupts the brain’s neurotransmitter systems, leading to long-term changes in cognitive development and even decreased memory capacity.